-10. Concerns about Grades
+12. Concerns about Grades

-- Wait 48 hours, then meet with your TA during her/his office hours or set up an appointment via email; only your TA is allowed to handle your tutorial grade appeal, that is, other TAs cannot consider your appeal - If you still have concerns, after your meeting with your TA, see the Course Lecturer during my office hours or else set up an appointment via email b) Essay (applies to Essay Research Assignment as well, i.e. process, time-lines, etc.)
+- Wait 48 hours, then meet with your TA during her/his office hours or set up an appointment via email; only your TA is allowed to handle your tutorial grade appeal, that is, other TAs cannot consider your appeal - ➤ If you still have concerns, after your meeting with your TA, see the Course Lecturer during my office hours or else set up an appointment via email b) Essay (applies to Essay Research Assignment as well, i.e. process, time-lines, etc.)

-- Wait 48 hours, then meet with the TA-Marker during the TA's office hours or set up an appointment via email; only the TA-Marker who marked your essay is allowed to handle your essay grade appeal, that is, other TAs cannot consider your appeal - If your essay was marked by an outside TA-Marker who is not in our class, please see the Course Lecturer - Must bring your Essay, the signed Grading Sheet, and a written statement of your concerns maximum 1 page and provide reasonable, substantive, specific explanations of your concerns - After listening to your concerns and taking your written statement, along with your marked essay, the TA-Marker will re-evaluate your essay and inform you of her/his decision - Note: your Grade may increase or decrease - You must initiate your appeal with your TA-Marker, or with the Course Lecturer if your essay was marked an outside TA-marker, within two weeks from the Essay Return date - ➤ If you still have unresolved concerns AFTER the TA-Marker has returned your appealed essay, please see the Course Lecturer during office hours or email to set up an appointment e) Exam Grade
+- Wait 48 hours, then meet with the TA-Marker during the TA's office hours or set up an appointment via email; only the TA-Marker who marked your essay is allowed to handle your essay grade appeal, that is, other TAs cannot consider your appeal - If your essay was marked by an outside TA-Marker who is not in our class, please see the Course Lecturer - Must bring your Essay, the signed Grading Sheet, and a written statement of your concerns maximum 1 page and provide reasonable, substantive, specific explanations of your concerns - After listening to your concerns and taking your written statement, along with your marked essay, the TA-Marker will re-evaluate your essay and inform you of her/his decision - Note: your Grade may increase or decrease - You must initiate your appeal with your TA-Marker, or with the Course Lecturer if your essay was marked an outside TA-marker, within two weeks from the Essay Return date - ➤ If you still have unresolved concerns AFTER the TA-Marker has returned your appealed essay, please see the Course Lecturer during office hours or email to set up an appointment e) Exam Grade and Reading Quizzes Grade a) Read the Course Outline carefully

-Wait 48 hours, then see the Course Lecturer during office hours or set up an appointment via email
+Wait 48 hours, then see the Course Lecturer during office hours or set up an appointment via email b) Conduct yourself appropriately in lectures